jmonlong/PopSV/BasicWorkflow.md

 title: Analysis steps
 ---

-Examples of a analysis, for local computation or computing cluster usage, can be found on the `scripts` folder.
+Examples of a analysis, for local computation or computing cluster usage, can be found on the `scripts` folder of the GitHub repository.
 For more information on a specific function, see the manual or access the documentation through `?the.function.name`.

 #### Input files
 The analysis can start directly from the BAM files.
 Each BAM file needs to be **sorted** and **indexed** (see [samtools](http://www.htslib.org/)).

 A tabular separated values (*tsv*) file with the name of the sample (in column named *sample*) and the path to the corresponding BAM (in column named *bam*) is imported and  given to the `init.filenames`.
 This function will create the path and file names for the different files created and used throughout the analysis.

 Then, the regions of interest or *bins* have to be defined. `fragment.genome.hp19` automatically fragments hg19 genome into non-overlapping consecutive windows of a specified size.
 However PopSV can perform with any type of windows.
-It is still recommended to define non-overlapping windows and, for computation reasons, no more than a total of several million of bins.
-If a custom definition is used it should follow the BED format with columns named *chr*, *start* and *end*.
+It is still recommended to define non-overlapping windows and, for computation reasons, no more than a total of 10 million of bins.
+If a custom definition is used it should de a `data.frame` with columns named *chr*, *start* and *end*.

 Finally, the GC content of each bin can be computed, for hg19, using function `getGC.hg19`.
 If another genome is to be used, GC content should be define following BedGraph format, i.e with columns named *chr*, *start*, *end* and *GCcontent*.